 ENGL 471: Creative Writing or ENGL 472: Writing Workshop (when focused on writing for film)

 Core Two: ART and MEDIA TECH (18 credit hours)

 |ART 201: History and Aesthetics of Photography (G1)

 ART 376: Intro to Photography: Digital or ART 306: Intro to Darkroom

 COMM 321: Television Production 1 or COMM 337: Documentary Filmmaking I

 Capstone Experience (3 credit hours) Related Elective Courses (9 credits)

-ENGL or COMM 498: Independent Study (Creative Capstone Project) OR
+ENGL 498: Independent Study (Creative Capstone Project) OR

 COMM 437: Documentary II

 THEA 315: Directing or THEA 2XX: Acting 1